postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_cycle.md

 [![api schema add](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Schema-Editor1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Schema-Editor1.png)

 The default schema is 'Open API 3.0' and JSON the default language.
 To select a different schema, click the down arrow and select from the list.
 The schema editor provides you options to beautify the content, wrap text, copy text and search.
 Once you're done creating your schema, click **Save**.
+Currently, there is no option to delete the schema.

 #### Importing a file

-To import an existing schema, click **Add Schema** and select Import file'.
+To import an existing schema, click **Add Schema** and select *Import file*.
 Navigate to the location, select the file, and click open.
 The schema populates in the editor.
 You can now edit the schema and save the changes.
 Soon after you save the changes, the **Generate Collection** button is enabled, as illustrated below:

 [![api schema add](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Schema-Editor2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Schema-Editor2.png)

-Other schemas supported:
+Other supported schemas are:

 * OpenAPI 3.0
 * Swagger 2.0
 * Swagger 1.0
 * RAML 0.8
+* RAML 1.0

 Languages supported: